AU-BCE-EE/course-modelling-2025/classes/03_02_sept/exercises/water_tank.md

 You measure an initial flow rate of 100 $\text{L}~\text{min}^{-1}$ when the tank is full.
 If you assume that flow rate is proportional to the tank pressure, which is not an unreasonable assumption (but not always true), then it is also proportional to the quantity of water remaining in the tank.
 So can you develop an analytical model to calculate the volume of water remaining in the tank at any time?
+Implement it in Python after coming up with a solution.

 Here is the steps we've discussed for model formulation.
 1. Initial concepts and assumptions (boundary, state variables, sketches)